 Text and Photos by Tom Lopez

-Unlimited technical climbing is available throughout the City of Rock.
-These opportunities are situated in four main locations, the head of Circle Creek, the main formations in the City of Rock proper, the Castle Rock area and the Twin Sisters.
-While climbing in the City has never been documented, many of the formations have been informally named and established routes exist on most of them.
+Unlimited technical climbing is available throughout the City of Rocks.
+These opportunities are situated in 4 main locations: the head of Circle Creek, the main formations in the City of Rocks proper, the Castle Rock area and the Twin Sisters.
+While climbing in the City of Rocks has never been documented, many of the formations have been informally named and established routes exist on most of them.

-Climbing is best in the spring when the City’s and desert-like climate warms up long before surrounding mountains have even begun to melt out.
-During the Memorial Day weekend many climbers from all over Idaho, Jackson, Wyoming and Salt Lake City areas congregate at the City.
+Climbing is best in the Spring when the City’s desert-like climate warms up long before surrounding mountains have even begun to melt out.
+During Memorial Day weekend, many climbers from all over Idaho, Jackson (Wyoming) and Salt Lake City areas congregate at the City of Rocks.

-The heart of the City of Rocks is easily reached by road and contains a number of impressive formations, including Window Rock, Bath Rock, and Morning Glory Spire.
+The heart of the City of Rocks is easily reached by road and contains a number of impressive formations including Window Rock, Bath Rock and Morning Glory Spire.
 Elephant Rock is one of the most prominent formations.
-Located at the City’s main entrance, the rock is only 50 yards from the road for those who have absolutely no interest in hiking.
+Located at the City’s main entrance, this rock is only 50 yards from the road for those who have absolutely no interest in hiking.

-The Twin Sisters formations are located over one mile south of the main City of Rock.
-The BLM has provided a nice campground which is the only recreational development in the area.
+The Twin Sisters formations are located over one mile south of the main City of Rocks.
+The BLM has provided an established campground (Smoky Mountain Campground) in addition to over 80 individual campsites scattered along the main road through the City of Rocks.
 The Twin Sisters tower over 600 feet.

-State Highways 27 and 77 are on the range’s west and east sides, respectively.
+State Highways 27 and 77 are on the range’s West and East Sides, respectively.
 A combination of county and forest service roads penetrate the southern part of the range.
-To visit the City of Rock, drive along Interstate 84 to the Sublet Malta exit.
+To visit the City of Rocks, drive along I-84 to the Sublette/Malta Exit.
 This exit is located roughly 32 miles north of the Utah border.
 Drive west from the exit to the village of Almo on a good paved road.
-Six miles of good dirt road leads from Almo to the City of Rock.
+Six miles of good dirt road leads from Almo to the City of Rocks.

 Four USGS quadrangles cover the region.
-They are, from north to south, Conner Ridge, Mount Harrison, Cache Peak, and Almo.
-All are 7.5 minutes.
+From north to south, they are Conner Ridge, Mount Harrison, Cache Peak and Almo.
+All are 7.5-minute topographical maps.
 Furthermore, the BLM sells a surface management map that displays the land ownership patterns which is especially helpful for identifying public and private land.
-The one covering the City of Rock is Oakley, Idaho.
+The one covering the City of Rock is the BLM Oakley map.